-Nathan is a possessive father who deprives his daughter of any contact with the outside world out of a selfish fear of losing her, thus giving her no experience outside of his interactions with her.
-He also poisons his own offspring, which could prove to be the very reason he loses her in the first place.
+Nathan is a possessive father who deprives his daughter of any contact with the outside world and deliberately tries to stunt her maturity out of a selfish fear of losing her, thus giving her no experience outside of his interactions with her.
+He also poisons her to keep her dependent on him, which could prove to be the very reason he loses her in the first place.
 He is an evil captor who has a sympathetic motive.

 Awesome Music: Many.
 "Chase the morning" and "Zydrate Anatomy" are two examples.

 Big-Lipped Alligator Moment: "Seventeen" - the cinematography noticeably changes, and Shilo's goth dress replaced by a punk getup, for a rockstar fantasy where her bedroom becomes a stage, with a crowd barging in, dancing stuffed animals and skeletons, and Joan Jett on guitar.
 This is the only time in the film a musical number is accompanied by something other than either literal action or a flashback.

 Critical Dissonance: Most critics were tough on this film.
 They warned people away, rated it as low as possible, expressed horror at the casting choices, scoffed at the low budget, and generally just sat there being sick into their hats.
 But to no avail — a large percentage of the people who actually watched the film loved it, and Repo! has gathered together a very strong underground following.

 Crosses the Line Twice: Just about anything to do with the Largo siblings.
 And Nathan under the influence of his psychotic Repo Man personality playing ventriloquist with a corpse definitely deserves mention too.
 The last part with the puppet is probably the freakiest moment in the entire film, and it's subtle and small as Hell: he and the puppet are singing at the same time.